tmenochet/PowerSpray/README.md

 A password spraying attack attempts to login across all of the enabled domain users using one strategically chosen password:

 ```
-PS C:\> Invoke-PowerSpray -Ldap -Domain ADATUM.CORP -Password 'Welcome2020'
+PS C:\> Invoke-PowerSpray -Ldap -Server DC.ADATUM.CORP -Password 'Welcome2020'
 ```

-To prevent account lockout, the attribute "badPwdCount" is retrieved via LDAP for each domain account and compared to a threshold specified with the `-LockoutThreshold` parameter.
+To prevent account lockout, the attribute "badPwdCount" is retrieved via LDAP for each domain account and compared to the threshold defined in domain's default password policy.
+A custom threshold can also be specified with the `-LockoutThreshold` parameter.
-This LDAP attribute is also useful to check after an unsuccessful authentication because an unchanged value means that the provided password is a previous one of the given user, revealing a potential password pattern.
+This LDAP attribute can also be useful to check after an unsuccessful authentication because an unchanged value means that the provided password is a previous one of the given user, revealing a potential password pattern.
-This feature implies an increased number of LDAP queries and can be disabled using the `-NoOldPwd` switch.
+This feature can be enabled using the `-CheckOldPwd` switch but it implies an increased number of LDAP queries.

 Privilege escalation capabilities from guessed credentials to high value targets are identified against a prepopulated BloodHound instance using the `-BloodHound` switch.
-The Neo4j credentials are pass through the `-Credential` parameter and the Neo4j server address and port can be specified using `-Neo4jHost` and `-Neo4jPort`.
+The Neo4j credentials are pass through the `-Neo4jCredential` parameter and the Neo4j server address and port can be specified using `-Neo4jHost` and `-Neo4jPort`.

 ## Stuffing